mortfb/Handin3DSYS/README.md

 Then you can start launching clients by using the same 'go run' command on client.go.

 Once the client is up and running, it will ask you to write your username.
-The username must not contain any spaces.
 Type it and then press enter

 Now the client is a part of the server.
 A list of commands will be provided in the terminal.
 You can now choose to write a message or use one of the following commands: